-About this time they allowed us a salary, before they had not done so.
-They concluded we would like it better to have something that we could call our own, so they gave us \$100.00apiece and we certainly did like it better as there were many things that we would like to have that we did not care to ask the Board for.
-Then they gave us \$50.00 apiece for the children, till they were eighteen years old and then they were expected to care for themselves.
-Miss Thompson came there not expecting anything, she said that all she wanted was nothing except her clothing.
-Mr. Loughridge insisted on her taking a salary, I do not think she would accept as much as we got but on of the first things she did with her money, was to pail in a garden and it cost \$200.00, so we had a nice garden on her account.
-It had to be made by hand.
-A Mill had not been built at Ft.
+About this time they allowed us a salary, before they had not cone so.
+They concluded we would like it better to have something that we could call our own, so they gave us \$100.00 apiece and we certainly did like it better as there were many things that we would like to have that we did not care to ask the Board for.
+Then they gave us \$50.00 apiece for the children, till they were lighteen years old and then they were expected to care for themselves.
+Miss Thompson came there not expecting anything, she said that all she wanted was not be except her clothing.
+Mr. Loughridge insisted on her taking a salary, I do not think she would accept as much as we foot but one of the first things she did with her money, was to pail in a garden and it cost \$100.00, so we had a nice garden on her account.
+It had to be made by hand a mill had not been built at Ft.
 Gibson and so it cost a great deal.
-At this time Mr. Winselitt, a young savage, was working for Mr. Loughridge, who afterwards became known as the pious Interpreter of the Mission but he did not look like an Indian at all, he was so fair and rosy cheeked.
+At this time Mr. Winseltt, a young savage, was working for Mr. Loughridge, who afterwards became known as the picus Interpretor of the Mission but he did not look like an Indian at all, he was so fair and rosy cheeked.
 He was a stepson of our Interpretor, Louis Perriman, head of the Perriman tribe.

-His mother was a Hitchiti woman, had been married before we supposed to a white man and then to Louis Perriman, and he had her and her two daughters as wives.
-He was Chief of the trive and Mr. Loughridge's interpretor for a good while, he had two children by another wife, by another woman, Mahale and Nancy, scholars in the Kowete school.
+His mother was a Mitchiti woman, had been married before we supposed to a white man and then to Louis Perriman, and he had her and her two daughters as wives.
+He was Chief of the trive and Mr. Loughridge's interpretor for a good while, he had two children by another wife, by another woman, Mahale and Nancy, shoolars in the Kowete school.
 Nancy married a soldier at Ft.
-Gibson whose time had run out and afterwards when the Mexican war broke out he enlisted again and was employed in the Surgeons Department and after the war as he was quite smart man he took up the profession of Doctor and became quite successful.
-She sent back Photographs of herself and children and they looked so Apanish and so pretty and had Spanish names.
-She looked like a Spaniard as she had dark eyes and face.
+Gibson whose time had run our and afterwards when the Mexican war broke out he enlisted again and was imployed in the Surgeons Department and after the war as he was quite smart man he took up the Profession of a Doctor and became quite successful.
+She sent back Photographs of herself and children and they looked so Spanish and so pretty and had Spanish names.
+She looked like a Spaniard as she had dark eyes and fact her fact.